restatedev/examples/README.md

 ### Intermediate examples

 * [Ticket reservation](typescript/ticket-reservation): An example to illustrate how Restate's keyed-sharding and concurrency guarantees simplify microservice architectures.

+### Complex examples

+- [Ecommerce store](typescript/ecommerce-store): A sophisticated example on how to build an ecommerce store based on Restate using the grpc-based Typescript SDK.

 ## Launching the runtime